fraulueneburg/so-fresh-so-clean/README.md

 <span aria-hidden="true">👉&nbsp;&nbsp;</span>See the demo at&nbsp;&nbsp;[sofreshsoclean.adaptable.app](https://https://sofreshsoclean.adaptable.app/)

----

-## About me
+## About

-I’m a Full Stack Web Developer and UI/UX Designer currently living in Hamburg, Germany.
+I’m Wiebke, a Full Stack Web Developer and UI/UX Designer, currently living in Hamburg, Germany.
 Usability is a top priority in my work and I am also strongly advocating for (and keep learning about) web accessibility.

+This project was build together with my most wonderful teammate, [Ronny Skaraboto](https://github.com/RonnySk) – the Mister Clean of Node.js.

 ## Like this project? <br />Let’s connect: